Nightingale baronets: History

 Over the centuries, the spelling of the Nightingale surname has changed and developed.
 It has appeared as Nightingirl, Nightingall, Nightengale, Nichtegale, and Nightyngale, with several variations often referring to the same individual.
 This was primarily due to the different effects of regional dialects on the pronunciation and spelling of names, at that time.

-Today, the heir incumbent of the baronetcy is Sir Charles Manners Gamaliel Nightingale (b.
-1947), a retired Civil Servant from Harrogate and the seventeenth Baronet.
+The current baronet is Sir Charles Manners Gamaliel Nightingale (b.
+1947), a retired civil servant from Harrogate and the seventeenth Baronet.
 The heir presumptive is Thomas Lacy Manners Nightingale (b.
 1947), cousin to the above.
 The title is currently listed in Burke's Peerage, a genealogical report on the ancestry and heraldry of the aristocracy class in Great Britain.
-It is also cited in the Peerage and Baronetage, re-published by Debretts every five years.
+It is also cited in the Peerage and Baronetage, re-published by Debrett's every five years.
 All matters concerning lineage, granting and regulation of the baronetage are managed and controlled by the Ministry of Justice, via the College of Arms in London, England.